Finding the Right Debt Settlement Company for Your Financial Needs

 This checklist can be used to help you verify that a debt settlement firm is legitimate.
 It involves:

-- Asking the CFPB if there are complaints against the firm in question and how those complaints were managed.
-Settlement companies that don’t take good care of their customers will often have multiple, unhandled complaints on record with the CFPB.
+- Checking with the Consumer Financial Protection Bureau (CFPB) to see if there are complaints against the firm in question and how those complaints were managed.
+Debt settlement companies that don’t take good care of their customers will often have multiple, unhandled complaints on record with the CFPB.
+The best debt relief companies have few complaints filed against them with the CFPB and have a track record filled with years of successful programs.

-- Contacting your state’s attorney general and inquiring if any action has been taken by your state against the firm in question.
+- Contact your state’s attorney general and inquire if any action has been taken by your state against the debt settlement firm in question.

-- Browsing the settlement company’s reviews from reputable third -party sources such as TrustPilot or TrustLink.
+- Browsing the debt settlement company’s reviews from reputable third-party sources such as TrustPilot or TrustLink.
 These sites often have a slew of customers talking about their experiences with the business & allow you to look at testimonials from past customers.

-Black Hat and White Hat Debt Settlement Firms
+Black Hat and White Hat Debt Settlement Companies

-However, the good news is that there are also legitimate, white hat, debt settlement firms – New Era for example – who can provide a valuable service.
-Here’s how to be sure you select one.
+However, the good news is that there are also legitimate, white hat, debt settlement firms – New Era for example – who can provide a valuable service to those looking for an alternative to bankruptcy.
+Here’s how to be sure you select one of the best debt settlement companies to handle your debt relief efforts.

 Separating the Reputable Debt Settlement Companies from the Rest